decred/dcrdocs/docs/mining/overview.md

 transactions and build the blocks that make up the Decred blockchain.

-Each time a valid block is created by a miner, the miner receives the fees from all of the transacitons included in the block, as well as a block reward (newly created DCR).
+Each time a valid block is created by a miner, the miner receives the fees from all of the transactions included in the block, as well as a block reward (newly created DCR).

 The block reward reduces by a factor of 100/101 every 6,144 blocks